-Daniel Peterschmidt is a digital producer and composes music for Science Friday’s podcasts, including Science Diction and Undiscovered.
+Daniel Peterschmidt is a digital producer and composed music for Science Friday’s podcasts, including Science Diction and Undiscovered.
 They write articles, sound design podcast episodes, produce segments, design graphics, code microsites, and make sure SciFri’s web pages are looking fresh, designs and codes new things for the site, and writes articles.

 Before joining the team at Science Friday, Daniel was a product intern for NPR, where he helped out with podcast content management, social media strategy, and designed new promo art.

 When he’s not working, you might find Daniel rewatching 30 Rock, making 8-bit covers of TV show theme songs, or playing D&D as a clumsy bard named Chip Chap Chopman.

 Dr. Rachel Levine talks about the importance of health equity and protecting healthcare for trans youth.